 Q: Is course tutorial provided?

 A: Instruction is embedded in coursework materials brought to PAL.
 Classwork challenges initiate discussions about strategies and related issues.
-PAL goes beyond the classic tutoring that is offered at the Academic Enrichment Center and most typical college support programs.
+PAL goes beyond the classic tutoring that is offered via Curry’s academic tutoring services and most typical college support programs.